Minoxidil: Hair loss

 Low-dose oral minoxidil (LDOM) is used off-label against hair loss and to promote hair regrowth.
 Oral minoxidil is an effective and well-tolerated treatment alternative for patients having difficulty with topical formulations.
+It is notable in this regard that topical minoxidil for hair loss has very low compliance rates, with almost all users discontinuing it after 1 year of use.
+Consensus statements provide guidance on use of low-dose oral minoxidil for hair loss.
+Dosing of low-dose oral minoxidil for hair loss has additionally been reviewed.
+Higher doses are more effective for improving hair loss than lower doses, but also come with greater hypertrichosis incidence.